tigrawap/Flask-Starter/readme.md

 Well, actualy nothing wrong with it, you can decorate them, you can add pre-request and after-request handles.
 But common, this is a mess.
 Is not it better to just add `login_required=True` to class definition of View and `admin_required` to class definition of AdminPage View instead of messing around with decorators?

 So in my opinion in most cases View should be the extension of some Base View.
-This does not mean that you cannot simple function-based view when you need.
+This does not mean that you cannot use simple function-based view when you need.

 Plus, the Flask itself and is documentation is Great, but it does not provide whole overview of project